 In 2016, the authorities decided to remove the vendors from the sidewalks of Bangkok and what was the historic street flower market had to move, some to different parts of the city and others to the Yodpiman market, the ICP market or simply to the Pak Khlong fruits and vegetable market.
 Also, a new market, Pak Khlong Talad 2 opened in Thonburi in 2017.

-Other than the local ones that are cultivated in the nearby provinces of Bangkok, Nakhon Pathom, Samut Sakhon, Samut Songkhram, Nonthaburi, there are also sometimes imported flowers including tulips.
+Other than the local ones that are cultivated in the nearby provinces of Bangkok, Nakhon Pathom, Samut Sakhon, Samut Songkhram, Nonthaburi, there are also sometimes imported flowers including tulips (the Netherlands, which claims 44% of the worldwide trade in floricultural products).
 However, there is a Thai tulip “dok krachiao” from Chaiyaphum which has its annual festival, and from the northern provinces, roses (gulap) of which the Damask rose from Chiang Mai, lilies (kamon) from Chiang Rai which also has its festival from 26 December – 4 January.

 For more than 40 years the most famous and popular festival is in Chiang Mai, it takes place at the beginning of February and lasts 3 days.
 The 43rd edition in 2020 will take place from 7 to 9 February.

 Red jackets, very active from 6 pm to 6 am, and like at the Khlong Toei market their income is between 300 and 500 baht depending on the day, one of them, however, told me that it was more often close to 500 and sometimes a little more.
 Fewer than in the past due to the fact that the “small” vendors do the job themselves, but also certainly because of the harsh working conditions.